Skip to main content

 For more information, visit Avoiding Dishonest Immigration Service Providers.

-They can report immigration or notario fraud to the Attorney General of Illinois.
-They can submit an online Consumer Fraud complaint, or call their office at (800) 386-5438.
-People can call the Attorney General’s office to report in Spanish by dialing (866) 310-8398.
+Fraud by non-attorneys can be reported to the Attorney General of Illinois.
+Submit an online Consumer Fraud complaint, or call their office in English at (800) 386-5438 or in Spanish at (866) 310-8398.

 Last full review by a subject matter expert